data2intelligence/SpaCET/README.md

 tumor microenvironment.
 Briefly, SpaCET first infers cancer cell abundance by integrating a gene pattern dictionary of common malignancies.
-SpaCET then uses a constrained regression model to calibrate local tissue densities and determine stromal and immune cell lineage fraction.
+SpaCET then uses a constrained regression model to calibrate local tissue densities and determine the fraction of stromal and immune cell lineages.
 Further, SpaCET can reveal putative cell-cell interactions in tumor microenvironment.
 Additionally, although SpaCET does not require any input cell references to analyze tumor ST data, SpaCET can still accept a matched scRNA-seq dataset as customized